bhagatankit05/bhagatankit05/README.md

 - **Excel Analysis Platform** – Developed workflows for data insights and visualizations.
 - **Blogging Platform** – Designed and developed a feature-rich blog web app with secure user authentication, markdown editor, and real-time comments.
 - **Learning Management System (GyaanSetu)** – Implemented full-stack LMS platform with course enrollment, progress tracking.
+- **OneClickAI** - Implemented this Project Using PERN stack where users generate images, remove objects, analyze resumes, and create articles — all in one platform.

 ---